HTTP Write

 and is executed accordingly.

-Insert JSON file with epoch time
+JSON with epoch

 {